vdolce/mediheart-client-vue/README.md

 # mediheart-client-vue

-This repo is the final version of Mediheart.
+This repo is the final version of Mediheart client.

 It has been deployed on Netifly.